List of land speed records: Women's land speed record

-The FIA does not recognize separate men's and women's land speed records; however, unofficial women's records have long been claimed, seemingly starting with Dorothy Levitt's 1906 record in Blackpool, England, and, unlike the FIA and other car-racing organisations, Guinness World Records does recognize gender-based land speed records.
+The FIA does not recognize separate men's and women's land speed records, because the records are set using motorized vehicles, and not muscle-powered vehicles, so the gender of the driver does not matter; however, unofficial women's records have long been claimed, seemingly starting with Dorothy Levitt's 1906 record in Blackpool, England, and, unlike the FIA and other car-racing organisations, Guinness World Records does recognize gender-based land speed records.

 In 1906, Dorothy Levitt broke the women's world speed record for the flying kilometer, recording a speed of 96 mph and receiving the sobriquet the "Fastest Girl on Earth".
 She drove a six-cylinder Napier motorcar, a 100 hp development of the K5, in a speed trial in Blackpool.